barc343/unitedbudget/README.md

 Go to `/backend` folder and run `docker-compose build` - this command build the container and install required dependencies

 ##### After install:
-Go to `/backend` folder and run `docker-compose run -d` - this command run container with installed app now backend is avaliable on url `localhost:8000`
+Go to `/backend` folder and run `docker-compose up -d` - this command run container with installed app now backend is avaliable on url `localhost:8000`

 ##### Loading Fixtures to DB
-After runs a container you must go inside this container and make migrations type command `docker-compose exec -it unitedbudget_api bash`
+After runs a container you must go inside this container and make migrations type command `docker exec -it unitedbudget_api bash`

 now you are in `/code` directory - run migrations by command `python manage.py migrate` after this step go to `/code/fixtures` and run script `./load_data.sh`